rycus86/demo-site/src/res/specs/pagespeed.md

 - Minify JavaScript

-One could use the [PageSpeed Module](https://developers.google.com/speed/pagespeed/module/) as suggested by the tool which is an add-on for *Apache* or *nginx* webservers.
+One could use the [PageSpeed Module](https://developers.google.com/speed/pagespeed/module/) as suggested by the tool which is an add-on for *Apache* or *Nginx* webservers.
 I did not want to install additional modules on mine though so I have opted for a different approach.